 - Put in the new filter with the arrow motioning toward the heating system to prevent damage.

-Flat filters ought to be replaced monthly, while pleated filters should work around three months.
-You could also get a washable filter that will work for about 10 years.
+Flat filters ought to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you may have to change your filter sooner.

 To make the process smoother down the road, write with a permanent marker on your furnace outside or ductwork to show the airflow direction and filter size.